Claude Code Agent SDK: The Missing Capability Layer Most Developers Forget

 agent = Agent(

-system_prompt="You are a code reviewer.
-Find bugs, suggest fixes.",
+system_prompt="You are a careful code reviewer.",

 tools=[read_file, list_files],